 - Reminding them of why you are a great choice and sharing your contact information (email/phone).
 If the position does not say "no phone calls/no contact), you can outline a plan for following up with them to inquire about the status of your application

 - Keep the cover letter short (less than one page) and written in the tone of the organization

 Every industry has its own language and norms.
 Media and communications are no different.
-A strong job candidate thoroughly reviews their targets’ websites, social media, learns about their client work, and reads their news releases to gain insight into future projects.
+A strong job candidate thoroughly reviews their targets’ websites, social media, learns about their client's work and reads their news releases to gain insight into future projects.
 In addition, a strong job candidate stays current on industry trends by reading online resources and more technical blogs to make sense of creativity and marketing news.

 If you’ve never interviewed before, explore the interviewing page to learn the basics of a successful interview.
 Nearly all interviews contain two parts, common questions about your experience and situation-based questions to gauge your fit for the position.
 Afterward, you’ll be given the opportunity to ask questions of the interviewer.
 Interviews take practice.
-If you’ve never interviewed before, to learn the basics of a successful interview.
+If you’ve never interviewed before, learn the basics of a successful interview.